rombrew/phobia/doc/InputPulseWidth.md

 	(pmc) reg ap.ppm_range_control1 <x>
 	(pmc) reg ap.ppm_range_control2 <x>

-Now enable the motor startup control.
+Now enable the machine startup control.
 The condition to start is the transition of pulse signal to the operating range from the low side.

 	(pmc) reg ap.ppm_STARTUP 1